Icehouse Bottom: Archaic period inhabitants

-The 1969-1971 excavations uncovered the charred remains of numerous clay hearths situated along the river at Icehouse Bottom.
+The 1969-71 excavations uncovered the charred remains of numerous clay hearths situated along the river.
 Radiocarbon dating has established the date of the earliest of these hearths at around 7500 BC, during the Early Archaic period (8000-6000 BC).
 This is one of the oldest-known semi-permanent habitation sites within the boundaries of present-day Tennessee.
 Some of these hearths still displayed impressions made by netting or basketry resting on the clay while it was still moist.
 Other Archaic-period artifacts uncovered at Icehouse Bottom include a unique type of Early Archaic bifurcate projectile point and Late Archaic (3000-1000 BC) netsinkers.

 Throughout the Archaic period, Icehouse Bottom was likely used as a "base camp" and occupied by indigenous peoples on a seasonal or other semi-permanent basis.
 The camp consisted of several dozen dwellings that were built along several hundred feet along the river terrace.
 Rockcrusher Bluff contains various outcroppings of chert, which would have been sought for use in making tools and weapons.
 The early inhabitants of Icehouse Bottom had a diet primarily of white-tailed deer, black bear, acorns, and hickory nuts.
 They also hunted and ate smaller animals, including squirrel and rabbit.

 Woodland period inhabitants

-The Woodland-period (1000 BC-1000 AD) material recovered from Icehouse Bottom is notable primarily for the presence of maize, an important crop cultivated by indigenous peoples, that dates to as early as 100 AD.
+The Woodland-period (1000 BC-1000 AD) material recovered is notable primarily for the presence of maize, an important crop cultivated by indigenous peoples, that dates to as early as 100 AD.
 Because maize could be grown and stored, it supported increases in population density and the development of centers with a variety of skilled artisans.
 The Woodland period materials also include non-local pottery sherds, attesting to the people being part of a large trading network.
-Pottery fragments uncovered at Icehouse Bottom show that the site's inhabitants were interacting with people of other Middle Woodland sites around the region, including the Hopewell people of Ohio.
+Pottery fragments show that the site's inhabitants were interacting with people of other Middle Woodland sites around the region, including the Hopewell people of the Ohio valley.
 Woodland-period human burials and cremations have frequently been found in the Icehouse Bottom vicinity.

 Icehouse Bottom may have been a manufacturing center of sorts during the Middle Woodland period.
 Sherds confirm a trade network that included not only the Hopewell centers, but also the Sylva and Garden Creek areas of North Carolina, the McMahan Indian Mounds a few miles to the east in what is now Sevierville, and sites as far away as Georgia.
 Several sherds uncovered at the Hopewell site in Ohio were probably manufactured at Icehouse Bottom.
 Icehouse Bottom may have also served as a regional distribution center for mica.
 The site appeared to have declined in use after the Middle Woodland period, although a few fragments indicative of the early Mississippian period have been found.